warpdotdev/docs/features/prompt.md

 ## Prompt not working?

-If you're prompt isn't working please check out our ["Configuring and debugging your RC files"](https://docs.warp.dev/help/known-issues#configuring-and-debugging-your-rc-files) section of our Known Issues section.
+If your prompt isn't working please check out our ["Configuring and debugging your RC files"](https://docs.warp.dev/help/known-issues#configuring-and-debugging-your-rc-files) section of our Known Issues section.

 ### iTerm2